Jorritboer/research_internship_report/report.typ

 Which is the same as in @eq:finite.
 However, because the domain is $Sigma^infinity$, we obtain different words when we take the maximal function satisfying these equations.
 Namely the infinite words, in addition to the finite ones!
 For the system in @img:nd we get the same words as before, but additionally ${a b^infinity, a c^infinity} subset.eq tr^infinity_c (s_0)$.
 Interestingly, taking the minimum morphism we again obtain just the finite words @hasuo2007generic@jacobs2004trace.

 == Coalgebraic Representation of Büchi Automata <results:buchi>
 We can apply the previous framework for possibly infinite words to our initial example for a Büchi automaton, in @img:buchi.
-This would yield all infinite words through the automaton, so also for example $mono("request") dot mono("process")^omega$), it does not take into account accepting states, only for ending finite words.
+This would yield all infinite words through the automaton, so also for example $mono("request") dot mono("process")^omega$.
+Meaning, it only takes into account accepting states for ending finite words.
 How do we eliminate those words that process indefinitely?
 That is, only accept those words under the Büchi acceptance criterion of passing through an accepting state infinitely many times.

 A way of solving this is given by @urabe2016coalgebraic.
-In short, the main idea of this paper is to divide the states into accepting and non-accepting states.
-Then, applying the previous construction using the final $F$-coalgebra in *Sets* we obtain two separate commuting diagrams for these disjoint sets of states.
-And finally, using greatest and least fixed points we can precisely pick exactly the accepting words for the Büchi automaton.
+In short, the main idea of this paper is to divide the states into accepting and non-accepting states and applying the previous construction using the final $F$-coalgebra in *Sets* to obtain two seperate commuting diagrams.
+Then, by using greatest and least fixed points we can precisely pick exactly the accepting words for the Büchi automaton.

 We first give the commuting diagrams which govern the behavior mappings.
-We are now considering Büchi automata, so the functor we consider is $F S = Sigma times S$, the final coalgebra for this functor is $d: Sigma^omega -> Sigma times Sigma^omega$, defined by $d(sigma dot w) = (sigma,w)$, and the monad is still $cal(P)$.
+We now consider the functor $F S = Sigma times S$.
+Because, the final coalgebra for this functor is $(Sigma^oo,d)$ where $d$ is defined by $d(sigma dot w)=(sigma,w)$, we consider only the infinite words.
 The lifting $overline(F)$ is effectively the same, just without a case for $*in 1$.
 We now consider the state space as a disjoint union $S=S_1 union S_2$ of non-accepting and accepting states, respectively.
 This gives rise to two separate coalgebras $c_i: S_i -> overline(F)X$, defined by the restriction $c compose kappa_i : S_i -> overline(F)X $ along the coprojection $kappa_i : S_i arrow.r.hook S$ for $i in {1,2}$.
 We then get the two commuting diagrams:

 $
   #diagram(